Science and technology in the Philippines: Marcos Era and Martial Law

 During Ferdinand Marcos' presidency, the importance given to science grew.
 In the amended 1973 Philippine Constitution, Article XV, Section 9 (1), he declared that the "advancement of science and technology shall have priority in the national development."
 In his two terms of presidency and during Martial Law, he enacted many laws promoting science and technology.

 In his Second State of the Nation Address on January 23, 1967, he declared that science was necessary for the development programs, and thus, directed the Department of Education to revitalize the science courses in public high schools.
 The Department of Education, with the National Science Development Board (NSDB), is organizing a project to provide selected high schools with science teaching equipment over a four-year period.

 In his Third State of the Nation Address on January 22, 1968, he recognized that technology was the leading factor in economic development, and channeled additional funds to support projects in applied sciences and science education.

 In his Fourth State of the Nation Address on January 27, 1969, he gave a big part of the war damage fund to private universities to encourage them to create courses in science and technology and to research.
-He stated that he planned a project to have medical interns do a tour of duty in provincial hospitals to arouse their social conscious and reduce the "brain drain."
+He stated that he planned a project to have medical interns do a tour of duty in provincial hospitals to arouse their social consciousness and reduce the "brain drain."
 On April 6, 1968, he proclaimed 35 hectares in Bicutan, Taguig, Rizal as the site of the Philippine Science Community.
 The government also conducted seminars for public and private high school and college science teachers, training programs and scholarships for graduate and undergraduate science scholars, and workshops on fisheries and oceanography.

 In his Fifth State of the Nation Address on January 26, 1970, he emphasized that the upgrading of science curricula and teaching equipment is crucial to the science development program.
 He added the Philippine Coconut Research Institute to the NSDB to modernize the coconut industry.
 The NSDB also established the Philippine Textile Research Institute.
 The Philippine Atomic Energy Commission of the NSDB explored the uses of atomic energy for economic development.
 Marcos assisted 107 institutions in undertaking nuclear energy work by sending scientists to study nuclear science and technology abroad, and providing basic training to 482 scientists, doctors, engineers, and technicians.

 In his Seventh State of the Nation Address on January 24, 1972, he spoke about his major development projects in reforming sectors of education.
 Such projects included research and development schools, technical institutes, science education centers, and agricultural colleges and vocational high schools.